Enterprise and Compliance Edition

 This trial license is valid for 60 days.
 If you want to extend it, just contact us and we’re happy to send you an extended license.

 Enterprise and Compliance License

-For running Search Guard Enterprise on production systems you need to obtain a license.
-Search Guard is licensed per cluster, and the license covers all non-production systems like development, staging and QA as well.
+For running Search Guard Enterprise or Compliance on production systems you need to obtain a license.
+Search Guard is licensed per cluster with an unlimited number of nodes.
+The license covers all non-production systems like development, staging and QA as well.

-For a feature comparison between the Enterprise and Community Edition please refer to our website.
+For a feature comparison between the Complince, Enterprise and Community Edition please refer to our website.

 Academic and Scientific License

 Because we love to support education and science, we offer free licenses for non-profit academic and scientific usage.

 - Unlimited amount of clusters

 - Unlimited amount of time

 Please see the License and Support page to see if your institution is eligible for this programme.